Florence is in many ways the antithesis of Rome. The Renaissance city is much smaller than the capital and far less chaotic.

 Driving in Florence

 While the outer limits of Florence can easily be navigated by car, the city centre is a different case entirely.
-As the centre of Florence was built to be traversed by foot traffic, it's not the easiest place to drive a car.
-The roads are often congested, and parking is difficult to find or expensive, especially close to tourist attractions.
+As the centre of Florence was built to be traversed by foot, it's not the easiest place to drive a car.
+The roads are often congested, and parking is difficult to find and expensive, especially those close to tourist attractions.

 Drivers will also need a ZTL pass from the city council to park in the city centre, although an alternative is hiring a driver who does have a ZTL pass.